Aggregates

 Cascade’s query builder isn’t only for finding records — it crunches numbers too.
 Sum a column, group by category, filter by the aggregate result, sort the report.
 The same vocabulary works on MongoDB and Postgres; you don’t write driver-specific syntax for the common cases.

-This page covers the whole single-chain aggregation family: simple aggregates (count/sum/avg/min/max/countDistinct), grouping (groupBy), filtering grouped results (having), and the driver-agnostic $agg helpers.
+This page covers the whole single-chain aggregation family: simple aggregates (count/sum/avg/min/max/countDistinct), grouping (groupBy and the portable date-bucketing groupByDate), filtering grouped results (having), the driver-agnostic $agg helpers, and the typed column-expression DSL for summing computed values.
 Multi-stage analytics (window functions, cross-table rollups) is the Expressions guide and the Reporting recipe.

 Simple aggregates — no grouping